georgemilosh/Climate-Learning/VAE/README.md

 python history.py <folder_name> <number_of_folds>
 python histroy_training.py <folder_name> <number_of_folds>
 ```
+### Direct input

-To compute the matrix of analogs for the SWG you may use
+If you are don't want to use dimensinoality reduction, to compute the matrix of analogs for the SWG you may use
 ```
 python analogue_dario.py <folder> <coefficients> <NN>
 ```
 where typical usage is to set `<coefficients>=1,5,10,50,100,500` and `<NN>=100`

-or
+### Dimansionality reduction
+In this case you run the following
 ```
 analogue_george.py <folder> <coefficients> <NN>
 ```

-To use the matrix of analogs and compute the committor function you should use
+To use the matrix of analogs and compute the committor function (independent of whether or not you use dimesnionality reduction) you should use
 ```
 python committor_analogue.py <committor_file>
 ```